A navy suit is an excellent alternative to black. The color navy is a classic in its own right and suitable for various occasions.

 Black Tie

-It may sound surprising, but you can wear your navy suit to black-tie events too.
-Simply combine it with a classic black bow tie and a white dinner shirt.
+It may sound surprising, but you can wear your navy suit to black-tie events, too.

-And yes, you can wear an ordinary black tie with a navy suit and a white shirt as your wedding attire, for work, or other formal events, too.
+And yes, pairing a navy suit and a white shirt with a classic black tie is also suitable for weddings, work, or other formal occasions.

 Brown Tie

-If you want to look seriously stylish, pick out a navy tie in the same shade as your suit, and take it up a notch by getting one with narrow diagonal white stripes to tone in with your white shirt.
+If you want to look seriously stylish, pick out a navy tie in the same shade as your suit and take it up a notch by getting one with narrow diagonal white stripes to tone in with your white shirt.

 Alternatively, a navy tie with a simple, small pattern can look good for daywear, too.